meltano/meltano/docs/src/docs/getting-started.md

       ```

       ::: tip
         Sometimes extractors and loaders expect that certain dependencies are already installed.
-If you run into any trouble while installing, refer to [MeltanoHub](https://hub.meltano.com/) for more help troubleshooting or join the <SlackChannelLink>Meltano Slack workspace<OutboundLink /></SlackChannelLink> to ask questions.
+If you run into any issues while installing, refer to [MeltanoHub](https://hub.meltano.com/) for more help troubleshooting or join the <SlackChannelLink>Meltano Slack workspace<OutboundLink /></SlackChannelLink> to ask questions.
       :::
       This will add the new plugin to your [`meltano.yml` project file](/docs/project.html#plugins):